kailash-manasarovar/statement/docs/timeline/2023/december.md

 ## Meditation

-- I'm extraordinarily high at meditation volunteering.
+- I'm extraordinarily high at meditation volunteering too.
-- My behavior is erratic and bizarre - looking back.
+- Looking back, my behavior is erratic and bizarre and not like me at all.
-- I believe it is because I am in love but now I'm not so sure and I believe I was somehow being spiked, possibly through my car as the "problem" with the washing fluid was still happening.
+- I believe it is because I am in love but now I'm not so sure and I believe it's possible I was somehow being spiked, possibly through my car as the "problem" with the washing fluid was still happening.
 Could someone have been tampering with the air-conditioning/heating system in my car?
 - The center may well remember my behavior being a bit strange.
 I was actually separated from the others because I was so exuberant, singing, talking, joking, making jokes of a sexual nature too.
 Honestly, it was like I'd been hit on the head.
 I'm not usually like this at all.
 - You could ask them.
 - Honestly, looking back, I must have been on something.